maurymarkowitz/Atari-BASIC-benchmarks/README.md

 The benchmarks are:

-- ahl - The original Creative Computing benchmark from the [November 1983 issue of Creative Computing](https://archive.org/details/creativecomputing-1983-11/page/n269/mode/2up) magazine.
+- ahl - The later version of the Creative Computing benchmark.
+The original from the [November 1983 issue of Creative Computing](https://archive.org/details/creativecomputing-1983-11/page/n269/mode/2up) magazine was later modified to reduce the number of compound statements.

 - broucke - Found in an article on the Newell FASTCHIP from the [October/November 1982 issue of ANTIC](https://archive.org/details/1982-10-anticmagazine/page/n15/mode/2up) magazine.
 The main goal of this test is to compare floating point accuracy, which will prove useful for those improving Atari's notorious math library.